hyperledger-labs/blockchain-verifier/README.md

 The results for these checks are all "OK," which means that the integrity of the blockchain is verified.

+## Application Specific Check

+You can write application specific check programs that are called from BCVerifier.
+The check program should export a class that implements `AppStateCheckLogic` and/or `AppTransactionCheckLogic` (as defined in `check/index.ts`)

+For detail, please refer to [the application checker reference](docs/application-checker.md).

 ## TODO

 - Documents (API reference, Data specification)